cellml/libcellml/docs/tutorials/tutorial8/tutorial8_cpp.rst

 .. container:: dothis

     **1.c** Thirdly we need to link our import source to the import destination using the :code:`Component::setImportSource()` function on the membrane component, and to use the :code:`Component::setImportReference()` function to specify the name of the component inside the import model to retrieve.
-    In this case, the component is named "membrane_for_importing".
+    In this case, the component is named "membrane".

 .. container:: dothis